 Net Position represents the difference between assets and deferred outflows of resources, and liabilities and deferred inflows of resources.
-Net Position consists of unrestricted balances.
+Net Position consists of capital assets, net of accumulated depreciation and unrestricted.
 The School applies restricted resources first when an expense is incurred for purposes for which both restricted and unrestricted net position is available.